CapsAdmin/goluwa/README.md

 goluwa:
 	render 		- used to help and simplify opengl rendering surface 	- used for drawing 2d shapes

-	online:
 	players		- a player object if networking is used network		- handles hosting a server and connecting to server message		- to handle high level messages (similar to usermessage or net in gmod) nvars		- handles persistent variables in players (similar to ent.dt in gmod) chat		- for chatting between players and server

 constructors:
-	Mesh
-	Window
+	Mesh		- mesh object which takes mesh data (similiar to Mesh in gmod) Window		- to create a window
-	Font
+	Font		- to create fonts

+ffi structs:
 	Vec3
 	Vec2
 	Ang3